 Sonora gives you the opportunity to play in the snow AND get a bit of culture.
 Stroll down historic Washington Street for a glimpse of the past.
-Shops, restaurants and inns are tucked inside well-kept 19th and 20th century buildings for hours of exploring and entertainment.
+Shops, restaurants, and inns are tucked inside well-kept 19th and 20th century buildings, filled with hours of exploring and entertainment.
 Be sure to stop by Legends to grab a Sarsaparilla float in a grand 1850’s saloon.

 Trying to get away from the crowds?
 Highway 395 hugging the Eastern Sierra mountain range is home to some of the most beautiful and least visited areas in the country.
 Backed by the jagged spires of the Sawtooth range, spend the day soaking in one of the many open-air hot springs like the Travertine Hot Springs.

 For those couples looking for adventure on their romantic foray, Bishop is your place.
 A true gateway for outdoor escapades, you’re only a few miles from a multitude of amazing recreational activities.
-This includes sports like rock climbing, backcountry skiing or even snowmobiling all in the same vacation.
-Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cotton-wood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.
+This includes rock climbing, backcountry skiing, or even snowmobiling all in the same vacation.
+Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cottonwood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.

-With so many getaway ideas, the California High Sierra should be on your bucket list for a romantic escape you won’t forget.
+With so many romantic winter getaways in California High Sierra, these should be on your bucket list for a romantic escape you won’t forget.